babonet13/HostYourNode/readme.md

 Objective of the projet
 -
 Thanks to this repository, you can build a __100% container-based__ Bitcoin stack.
 So, you can either :
-* <A href="https://github.com/babonet13/HostYourNode/tree/master/deploy">Deploy</A> your own stack : Using a physical machine at home or a virtual machine in the cloud
+* <A href="https://github.com/babonet13/HostYourNode/tree/master/deploy">Deploy</A> your own stack by using a physical machine at home or a virtual machine in the cloud
 * <A href="http://bit.ly/2D8xyIm">Buy</A> a ready-to-use stack by ordering a pre-configured machine using <a href="http://bit.ly/2D8xyIm">HostYourNode@OpenBazaar</a>

 About the stack